 - LG G7 ThinQ vs Samsung Galaxy S9 and S9 Plus

 - Bixby on the Samsung Galaxy S9: It’s not all bad

 - Samsung Galaxy S9 Plus vs Pixel 2 XL: Two of the best

 The Pixel 2 and Pixel 2 XL are Google’s latest and best flagship smartphones, and they’re great at just about everything.
 They don’t have as many bells or whistles as some of the other entries on this list, but if you’re in the market for a simple Android phone, the Pixel 2 and 2 XL are great options.

-The Pixel 2 and 2 XL have 5- and 6-inch OLED displays, front-facing speakers, and top-of-the-line specs under the hood — a Qualcomm Snapdragon 835 processor, 4GB of LPDDR4x RAM, as well as 64 or 128GB of on board storage.
+The Pixel 2 and 2 XL have 5- and 6-inch OLED displays, front-facing speakers, and great specs under the hood — a Qualcomm Snapdragon 835 processor, 4GB of LPDDR4x RAM, as well as 64 or 128GB of on-board storage.